k4n3d4-sh0t4r0/Kanduril/README.md

 </details>

 <details>
-  <summary>Change the turbo shortcut to go to memorized level on 1C instead of 2C if entered from ramp && got to memorize on 2C if entered from off && avoid the blink when turning off from moon</summary>
+  <summary>Change the turbo shortcut to go to memorized level on 1C instead of 2C if entered from ramp && got to memorize on 2C if entered from off && avoid the blink when turning off from low level</summary>

 - Add some thing that will be usefull in the next steps \
   ```